awsdocs/aws-app-mesh-user-guide/doc_source/sharing.md

 ## Identifying a shared mesh<a name="sharing-identify"></a>

-Owners and consumers can identify shared meshes and mesh resources using the App Mesh console and AWS CLI
+Owners and consumers can identify shared meshes and mesh resources using the Amazon Linux console and AWS CLI

-**To identify a shared mesh using the App Mesh console**
+**To identify a shared mesh using the Amazon Linux console**

 1. Open the App Mesh console at [https://console\.aws\.amazon\.com/appmesh/](https://console.aws.amazon.com/appmesh/)\.